wmontwe/wmontwe/README.md

 🔭 I’m currently working on **open source** projects that are available at [bitfunk](https://github.com/bitfunk)

-🌱 I’m currently learning [Phoenix](https://www.phoenixframework.org/) as it's such an intersting way to develop for web and also diving into it's [Elixir](https://elixir-lang.org/) foundation.
+🌱 I’m learning [Phoenix](https://www.phoenixframework.org/) as it's such an intersting way to develop for web and also diving into it's [Elixir](https://elixir-lang.org/) foundation.

 💬 Ask me about Kotlin, Kotlin Multiplatform, Android, Java, Jetpack Compose